Ruc language: Syntax

-Like other Vietic languages, Ruc has all similar characteristics: SVO structure, word order, noun phrase structure, topic-comment, uses of particles, auxiliary verbs, markers, classifiers, numbers, and modifiers.
-However, Ruc grammar will slightly differ with Vietnamese in cases of Ruc verbs that causative affixes are used.
+Like other Vietic languages, Ruc shares similar characteristics: SVO structure, head-initial noun phrase structure, topic-comment.
+However, Ruc syntax will slightly differ with Vietnamese in cases of Ruc verbs that causative affixes are used.

 Morphology

 In word formation, Ruc and archaic Vietic languages can employ three strategies: compounding, reduplication, and derivational affixation, though Vietic affixation in general is nonproductive and much of it appears fossilized.

 Compounding

 Ruc compounding is similar to those seen in other Austroasiatic languages: